-Report cards are distributed three times a year by the classroom teacher.
-Parents are asked to sign the envelope that contains the report card and return only the envelope to the classroom teacher.
+The classroom teacher distributes report cards three times a year Parents are asked to sign the envelope that contains the report card and return only the envelope to the classroom teacher.

 School Visitations

 We encourage school visits and participation in school programs and activities.
 Please make arrangements ahead of time with the teacher to schedule a visit.
 All visitors must first check in at the office to obtain a visitor's pass.